CerfVert94/Snips-Test/C/ReadMe.md

-An example of action code for C (incomplete : working is currently in progress).<br/>
+An example of action code written in C (incomplete : working is currently in progress).<br/>
 --
 Author : Roqyun KO <br/>